 On May 10th, the Germans invaded western Europe.
 They launched coordinated attacks on the Netherlands, Belgium, and France.
 London was in a panic and many believed that a German victory was inevitable.
 The British people demanded that a National Government, be put in place, comprising the Conservative, Labour and the Liberal Party.
 It was believed that such were the dangers that only a National Government, as in World War I could save the country.
 It was widely believed that Lord Halifax would become prime minister, but he was unwilling.
 He had been too much associated with the appeasement policy of Europe.
 It was rumored that Halifax had been to seeking peace with Germany.
 The public was overwhelmingly favored Churchill and they saw him as someone who could lead their country to victory.
 However, many of the British political elite believed that Churchill was a maverick and too unpredictable.
 Perhaps crucially, Churchill was favored by the British armed forces.
 He was genuinely popular with the rank and file.
 Additionally, British officers and saw Churchill as someone who could successfully fight Germany.

 The Conservative government, under popular pressure, asked the other parties to form a National Government.
 However, when the Labour Party and Liberal Party voted to join the National Government, they stated that the preferred Churchill as leader.
-This was mainly based on his long-term opposition to the Nazis.
-Churchill, because of his many years warning about the Nazis, was the only senior political figure with the moral authority and popularity to lead the nation.
-After all, parties agreed to for a National Government, the King then called for Churchill and ‘invited’ him to become Prime Minister.
+This was mainly based on his long-term opposition to Germany.
+Churchill, because of his many years warning about the dangers fascism, was the only senior political figure with the moral authority and popularity to lead the nation.
+Ultimately, the parties agreed to form a National Government, the King then called Churchill and ‘invited’ him to become Prime Minister.
 It was a popular choice in the country, the public wanted a war leader someone who would unite and inspire the country to victory.
-Churchill was to prove to be the leader that Britain and the free world needed.
-He knew that Britain prevented Europe and much of the world succumbing to Nazi Germany.

-"Hitler knows that he will have to break us in this Island or lose the war.
-If we can stand up to him, all Europe may be free and the life of the world may move forward into broad, sunlit uplands."
-He promised the British victory and he would prove true to his promise.
-Immediately, he faced various crises as within weeks of his appointment, France and much of Western Europe was conquered by Germany.
-Churchill was to ignore all pleas to enter into peace negotiations with the Germans, believing that one could not reach an agreement with the Germans who were bent on world domination.
-He was to prove a brilliant war-leader and he inspired his country to victory in the Battle of Britain, that saved Britain from a Nazi invasion and occupation.
-The appointment of Winston Churchill in May 1940 probably saved Britain and ultimately laid the foundation for the Allied victory over the Nazis.
+Churchill promised the British victory.
+He faced various numerous within weeks of his appointment.
+France and much of Western Europe was conquered by Germany.
+Churchill ignored all pleas to enter into peace negotiations with the Germany.
+He believed that it would be impossible to reach an agreement with the Germany because the government was bent on world domination.
+He proved to be a brilliant war-leader and he helped led his country to victory in the Battle of Britain.
+The Battle of Britain permanently stalled a German invasion.
+The appointment of Winston Churchill in May 1940 probably saved Britain and ultimately laid the foundation for the Allied victory.